scipy/scipy.org/www/scipylib/building/windows.rst

 Supported Compilers
 -------------------

-As is pointed out in the general build guidelines, building NumPy and SciPy requires a C compiler.
+As is pointed out in the general build guidelines, building NumPy and SciPy libraries requires a C compiler.
 Furthermore, a Fortran 77 compiler is needed to build SciPy and to build a LAPACK library for use in NumPy and SciPy.

 The MinGW_ project provides windows versions of the free GNU compilers gcc and g77.
 These are the compilers most SciPy developers work with and hence the